EricZinda/docsproto/devhowto/devhowtoWellFormedTree.md

 There are definitely more efficient approaches, but the algorithm below has the advantage of being relatively simple.
 Here is [one alternative](https://www.aclweb.org/anthology/W05-1105.pdf).
 There are definitely more.

 ## A Simple, Fast Enough, Algorithm
+First: it isn't important to fully understand this algorithm as long as you understand what it has to do: build a well-formed MRS tree, and what the rules are in doing that.
+We'll use this code as a library routine all throughout the tutorial, but we won't dive into its implementation again.
+If you've followed so far, you've got enough background to go to the next section where we start to dive into [how to implement the predications](devhowtoPredicationContract).

+This description is for those that are interested in how it works:

 First some definitions used in this algorithm:
 - **Hole**: A scopal (i.e. `h` type) argument in an MRS predicate that doesn't refer to an existing predication
 - **Floater**: A tree of predications that have had zero or more of their scopal (i.e. `h` type) arguments filled by unique predications.
 [This is not at official MRS term, it is one created for this algorithm]